zsofiaserenyi/emovis/README.md

 8. After you guessed 10 moview the game is over.
 You can see your total points on the sreen. 🏆

 9. Go ahead and **test your knowledge again**. 🎯

+### What did I learn? 👩🏻‍💻

+- Since it was my first very own project I learned how to **build up an app from scratch**.

+- How to **randomly change the background color** of the view.

+- How to **add sound effect** when buttons are tapped.

+- Created **my own function** which gives you back 10 random elements from an array.

+- Although it is fairly a simple application I still did **lots of lots of research** about different topics where I needed deeper knowledge to solve problems.

+- I learned **how to search**, which sources are useful in general and how to **decide quickly** if a code snippet is relevant for my project.

++ Bonus knowledge: Now I know how to write down dozens of movies only with emojis.
+(Of course this is also quite important...)🎉